-- al Motor Carrier Safety Administration (FMCSA) Drug and ohol Clearinghouse conduct a full query of the FMCSA Comm byee name), here by provide consent to Bonner County to mercial Driver's License Drug and Alcohol Clearinghouse to determine whether drug or alcohol violation information I hereby provide consent to Bonner County to duration of my employment with Bonner Coun o conduct a limited query annually thereafter throughout the nty. · · · · · · · · · · · · · · · · · · · ed by Bonner County indicates that drug or alcohol violation house, FMCSA will not disclose that information to Bonner ific consent from me.
-Clearinghouse, Bonner County must prohibi e consent for Bonner County to conduct a limited query of the it me from performing safety-sensitive functions, including ed by FMCSA's drug and alcohol program regulations. · · rm in writing at anytime and that if I do so I will be immediately erstand that refusal to consent may lead to termination of Dotto Signature Date Printed Name as it Appears on the CDL CDL# Issuing State
+General Consent for Queries of the Federal Motor Carrier Safety Administration (FMCSA) Drug and Alcohol Clearinghouse

+I, (covered employee name), here by provide consent to Bonner County to conduct a full query of the FMCSA Commercial Driver's License Drug and Alcohol Clearinghouse (Clearinghouse) as a pre-employment check to determine whether drug or alcohol violation information about me exists in the Clearinghouse.

+I hereby provide consent to Bonner County to conduct a limited query annually thereafter throughout the duration of my employment with Bonner County.

+I understand that if a limited query conducted by Bonner County indicates that drug or alcohol violation information about me exists in the Clearinghouse, FMCSA will not disclose that information to Bonner County without first obtaining additional specific consent from me.

+I further understand that if I refuse to provide consent for Bonner County to conduct a limited query of the Clearinghouse, Bonner County must prohibit me from performing safety-sensitive functions, including driving a commercial motor vehicle, as required by FMCSA's drug and alcohol program regulations.

+I understand that I may revoke this consent form in writing at anytime and that if I do so I will be immediately removed from safety-sensitive duties.
+I understand that refusal to consent may lead to termination of employment.

+Signature

+Date

+Printed Name as it Appears on the CDL

+Issuing State